smahi/egghead-video-download/README.md

 - You need to download an install [youtube-dl](https://rg3.github.io/youtube-dl/) to download the videos
 - You need to download and install Aria2c download manager, to accelerate the download process.
 - You need to download and install Lynx console web browser, to dump the links
+- You need to download and install ffmpeg video encoder, to encode video in various formats. this tool will allow to merge audio and video in a single file.

 The following example are for Mac OS X